jnicol/particleground/README.md

 Particleground
 ==============

 A jQuery plugin for snazzy background particle systems.
 Includes an optional parallax effect controlled by the mouse on desktop devices and gyroscope on mobile devices.
+Works in any browser that supports HTML5 canvas.

 [See a demo](https://jnicol.github.io/particleground)